zsiki/GeoEasy/doc/reference_guide.rst

 Save all
 ........

-Save all changed data sets to GeoEasy format.?
+Save all changed data sets to GeoEasy format.

 Save as
 .......